Alex Seyfarth: 2021

 On 27 July, it was announced that Seyfarth would be ruled out for an indefinite period after suffering a MCL injury.

 Seyfarth played a total of 12 games for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

 Seyfarth played a total of 17 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the wooden spoon for the first time.

 2023

 Seyfarth played a total of 14 games for the Wests Tigers in the 2023 NRL season as the club finished with the wooden spoon for a second straight year.
 At season's end, he remained without a contract and was linked to the Canterbury-Bankstown Bulldogs before re-signing with Wests for a further two seasons.

 2024

 Seyfarth played 23 games for the Wests Tigers throughout the 2024 NRL season as the club finished with the Wooden Spoon for a third consecutive year.

 2025

 On 14 February, Wests announced that Seyfarth had signed a three-year extension with the club.

+2026

+Seyfarth played every match for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.